salylgw/gammath_spot/README.md

 # Gammath™ SPOT
 **S**tock **P**rice-**O**pining **T**ool is a DIY stock technical analysis toolset used to analyze stocks and compute gScore that indicates the degree at which a stock is trading at a perceived discount or a perceived premium.
 The gScore is then used like an indicator in making buy, sell or hold decision on the stock.
 It also provides tool to generate gScore-history for correlation and tool for backtesting strategy.

 # How does it do that?
-It does this in two parts:
+It does this in four parts:
 1. It provides a `gammath_stocks_data_scraper.py` app that scrapes the web to obtain stock information necessary to run its gScore computing algorithm.
 2. It provides a `gammath_stocks_analyzer_and_scorer.py` app that analyzes the stock data saved on the local storage from step 1 and computes scores using its algorithm to indicate perceived discount or perceived premium.
 3. The gScores range between -1 and +1. gScores towards -1 indicates that the tool perceives the stock price to be at a premium while gScore towards +1 indicates that the tool preceives the stock price to be at a discount.